-Seattle is a very famous city and is the host to a diverse range of attractions and activities to participate in.
+Seattle is a very famous city and is the host to a huge range of attractions and activities to participate in.
 Actually, our city has such a wide range of things to see and do that it might be difficult to fit everything in to your visit!

 We'd like to help you get the most from your visit to Seattle so we've made a list of some of our favorite attractions and activities based on our knowledge of Seattle below.

-Here are a few of the most visited attractions and activities in Seattle that might be of interest to you:
+Here are a few of the most visited attractions and activities in Seattle that might be of interest to you.

 Chihuly Garden and Glass